simpleviewinc/sv-auth-client/README.md

 * args
 	* token - string - The jwt token retrieved from the the auth system.
 	* acct_id - string - The acct_id that you need to retrieve the user for.
+	* headers - object - HTTP headers, x-sv-permissionjson can be used for overwriting user permissions in unit tests.

 Returns `auth_user`.